ericvc/Seneca-Tweets-GPT2/README.md

 learn more about the transformer architecture that underlies state of the art natural language processing models in machine learning.
-In late 2019, OpenAI revealed their game changing GPT-2 model which is capable of producing realistic text.
-After some initial hesitation, they also released smaller versions of the model to the public, leading to numerous and often creative uses for model’s ability to construct somewhat convincing text.
-What better way to learn about the technology and its capabilites, I thought, than by digging in and using it power my own Twitter bot?
+In late 2019, OpenAI revealed their game changing GPT-2 model which is capable of generating very realistic text.
+After some initial hesitation, they also released smaller versions of the model to the public (and later, the full version), leading to varied and often creative uses for model’s ability to construct somewhat convincing text after some additional training.
+So, I thought, what better way to learn about the technology and its capabilites than by following suit by digging in with my hands and using GPT-2 to power my own Twitter bot?

-I decided to train the model using the work of one of my favorite sources of philosophical wisdom: Seneca’s letters to his friend Lucilius.
+I decided to train the model on the work of one of my favorite sources of philosophical wisdom: Seneca’s letters to his friend Lucilius.
 Seneca is a renowned Stoic philospher from 1st century Rome, who had the unenviable of task to advising the young Emperor Nero and assisting him in day to day matters running the state.
-Later in life, Seneca crafted a collection of letters framed as correspondence to a close friend, but also a format for detailing the applications of Stoic philosophy to matters one is likely to encounter daily.
-In this collection, Seneca muses about topics drunkeness, suicide, death, and illness.
-While many such topics might seem morbid by today’sensibilities, such a fixation on death and suffering are common fodder for Stoic philosophers more generally (how better to test Stoic resolve than in the face of death?) and may reflect the realities of ancient life.insights from.
+Later in life, Seneca crafted a collection of letters framed as correspondence to a close friend, but also convenient a format for detailing the applications of Stoic philosophy to the kinds of matters one is likely to encounter on a daily basis.
+In these letters, Seneca muses about topics such as drunkeness, solitude, aging, illness, friendship, suicide, and death.
+While many such topics might seem morbid by today’sensibilities, such a fixation on death and suffering are common fodder for Stoic philosophers more generally (how better to test Stoic resolve than in the face of death?) and may reflect the realities of ancient life.
+Indeed, Seneca’s own life came to an end by suicide, ordered as a punishment for his alleged involvement in an assassination plot against Emperor Nero.

-Seneca’s *Letters* were also a good choice because they contain numerous passages about mundane topics as well as diatribes into matters seemingly unrelated to the topic of the letter.
+Seneca’s *Letters* also seemed a good choice because they contain numerous passages about mundane topics as well as diatribes into matters seemingly unrelated to the topic of the letter.
 Consider, for example, these reflections on how bee’s make honey: